 One tip to mention: Avoid platform heels at all costs.
 Although the comfort they provide might be tempting, platform heels can easily “cheapen” or tarnish the look of any outfit if not styled wisely.
 Save those platforms for the club when you really need the comfort!

-Shop the Chloé Nile Bracelet Handbag Dupe for $105
+Shop the Chloé Nile-Inspired Bracelet Handbag for $105

 Shopping tip: If you want to invest in a good quality pair of pumps, check out Shopbop’s sale section.
 They have some amazing sales on designer shoes – check out their selection of Stuart Weitzman pumps on sale!
 That’s just one of the many designer deals you’ll get at Shopbop.